 It’s no big deal if this happens, because it’s relatively easy (or so I hear) to reattach the winding stem to the spring.
 Normally, you use a spring winder to safely remove the spring from both the winding stem and the clamp – more on that in a later post.

-By the way, during the disassembly process I took loads of photos so that I can – in theory – put everything back in its place and in order.
+During the disassembly process I took loads of photos so that I can – in theory – put everything back in its place and in order.
 We’ll see about that.

 At this point, I sort of despair of ever getting this clock together again, because several parts came off at once when I removed the front plate.
-But that’s the point of this junker clock: to learn how to do this stuff correctly.
+But that’s the point of this Goodwill clock: to learn how to do this stuff correctly.